tukasa0001/TownOfHost/README-EN.md

 Team : Crewmates<br>
 Basis : Crewmate<br>

-When killed, the trapper will hold the killer in place.<br>
+When killed, the Beartrap will hold the killer in place.<br>
 Also, if a report is made while in custody, it will be canceled and the report will be made after the release.<br>
 The time held in place on the body is decided by host in settings.<br>

+Rename [Trapper] -> [Beartrap] the word contains prohibited characters

 #### Game Options